Contact Us

 This stunner is generally done in Lodge to lodge fashion, which makes it a great option for those who are beginner trekkers as well as seasoned adventurers.

-Hop from village to village and pass the most stunning collection of volcanoes to be seen.
+Walk from village to village and pass the most stunning collection of volcanoes to be seen.
 Follow historical trails and dive deep into the Andean cultures while witnessing the iconic Quilotoa Crater, the impressive Cayambe and Chimborazo volcanos, and the most ecologically diverse rainforest near the town of Banos home to the second tallest waterfall in Ecuador Pailon del Diablo.

 Summiting Huayna Potosi in LaPaz, Bolivia

 Want to summit a 19,000ft + mountain?
-Well Huayna Potosi in Bolivia offers up a beginner level climb that can be accomplished by most first time climbers with no prior experience, some go as far as to say it is the easiest 6000m (19,000ft +) mountain in the world.
+Well Huayna Potosi in Bolivia offers up a beginner level climb that can be accomplished by most first time climbers with no prior experience.
+Some go as far as to say it is the easiest 6000m (19,000ft +) mountain in the world.
 Acclimation is necessary to be successful, so it is recommended to spend a few days in the city of LaPaz or surrounding regions prior to taking on the summit climb.
-A guided trip will outfit you with all the necessary gear, a guide and accommodation in the refugios at both the basecamp on night 1 and the highcamp on night 2.
+A guided trip will outfit you with all the necessary gear.
+A guide and accommodation in the refugios at both the basecamp on night 1 and the highcamp on night 2.

 Cordillera Huayhuash in Peru